Having a little trouble loading that 4th axis onto your machine table? No worries with this Raytheon powered exoskeleton:

 But then I start asking myself what I would actually put up on all those screens?
 Would it be too distracting?

 Don’t get me wrong, I have a great big Dell monitor.
 It’s a 27″ flat panel with 2560 x 1440 resolution.
-I got it on sale for surprisingly little money, and I have loved it ever since.… Read the rest
+I got it on sale for surprisingly little money, and I have loved it ever since.
+It’s big enough I don’t have to use bifocals and crane my neck to see it, which is a blessing in itself.

 ER Collets are actually an excellent workholding system.
 Consider how the different toolholders ranked ranked in terms of stiffness (see my Milling Surface Finish page for more on this):